gotpop/got/README.md

 ## Local development

-Your websites config file should look something like this whilst developing the module locally.
+Your website´s config file should look something like this whilst developing the module locally.
 The replaced path only seems to work when it´s relative.

 ```
 go 1.16